imrose334/Project-05-FPS-Maze/README.md

 ADDED FEATURES (for 20 pts):
 1. Added day/night cycle
 2. Added new models
-3. Added music/  sound effects
+3. Added custom music/  sound effects
 4. elaborated upon in-game menu
 5. added new materials and used them creatively
 6. attempted to add popup text to instruct player